Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 **<RawHeader>** An optional list of name/value pairs to be inserted into the HTTP header of the request.
 Some servers want to see special value here.

-**<MinZoomLevel>** Can bee 0..17.
+**<MinZoomLevel>** Can be 0..17.
 0 is the most detailed level.
 Below this level tiles from the specified level will be taken and scaled.

 **<MaxZoomLevel>** Can be 1..18.
 1 is the most detailed level.
 Above this level the map will not be drawn.